FramedEmu548/framedemu548.slopegame.io/README.md

-# An unblocked rendition of Slope which can be played in a browser at school.
+# A quick Slope rendition

 Created in Unity in a couple of hours.